Zoom: Record a Presentation and Post it to Blackboard (Students)

 Host A Meeting in the upper right-hand corner and then select With

 Video On (enables web cam) or With Video Off (disables web cam).

 If you have not downloaded Zoom before, you will be

 prompted to install Zoom on your computer.
 Follow the prompts

 through the installation.
 Your meeting will appear after the

 installation has completed.

 Once the Zoom meeting has opened, you will be prompted to join your audio.
 Click Join Audio Conference by Computer to use a computer headset or internal microphone and speakers.
-Click the Phone Call option to call in.
+Or click the Phone Call option to call in with your telephone.